PaulCombal/SamRewritten/doc/CONTRIBUTING.md

 If you want to appear in the authors, you have to have made significant contributions.
 It is up to previous contributors to allow your name or not.

+AI-generated PRs that contribute nothing to the codebase except for moving things around will be refused.
+Genuine refactorings significantly improving the code quality can be discussed.